connamara/quickfixn/README.md

 The website also serves tutorial files from the `/tutorial` directory

-Markdown should be used for all tutorial files whenever possible, so that viewers of the source can easily read plain text documnetation.
+Markdown should be used for all tutorial files whenever possible, so that viewers of the source can easily read plain text documentation.

 For development purposes, you can install the `shotgun` web server;
 this will re-load the website on every request.
 To start the website